saharco540/SunriseLEDs/readme.md

 - [ ] Find way to avoid soldering and 12v power supply (maybe 5V LED strip?)
 - [ ] Add smart switch mode - just start a sunrise as soon as powered on
 - [ ] Push button integration to turn lights completely on and off, as god intended for a light
+- [ ] Add indication of currently set alarm if set

 ## Prerequisites